Canadian-Geospatial-Platform/geoview/packages/geoview-core/common/docs/Programming/Best Practices/README.md

 code.
 Otherwise, we would not have imposed this constraint on ourselves.
 Declaring types allows us to detect inconsistencies in the code at the time of writing, which saves us from difficult debugging sessions when switching to runtime mode.

 Never use `any` if you can define the type of the data used.
-The use of type `any` is only permitted if it is impossible to do otherwise.
-If you are forced to use it, insert a comment on the previous line to explain why.
+The use of the `any` type is only allowed if it is impossible to do otherwise.
+If you must use it, disable eslint detection on the previous line and insert a comment above the disable line to explain why.
+It is strongly discouraged to disable the `any` type detection for the whole file because programmers who edit the file in the future will not be warned if they use the type `any` without realizing it.
+Believe me, it can happen.

 Avoid using TypeJsonObject, TypeJsonValue and TypeJsonArray types when you can define the structure of the type you use.
 These three types should be used as a last resort, when we cannot accurately predict the structure of the data that usually comes